Do you dream of being a developer?

 20% of every Alpha program is dedicated to soft skills training because they are crucial to your future IT career.

-Regardless of how good of a developer you become, if you are not able to work in a team and collaborate with your colleagues, you will have a difficult time at your workplace - to put it mildly.
+Regardless of how good of a developer you become, if you are not able to work in a team and collaborate with your colleagues (now in an online environment, most of the time), you will have a difficult time at your workplace - to put it mildly.

 The business agrees with us: 92% of employers say that soft skills matter as much or more than technical skills, and 80% say soft skills are increasingly crucial to company success, according to Global Talent Trends 2019 report.